Mike Toglia Player Props: Rockies vs. Nationals

-On Monday, Mike Toglia (on the back of going 0-for-4) and the Colorado Rockies play the Washington Nationals, whose starting pitcher will be Patrick Corbin.
+On Tuesday, Mike Toglia (coming off going 1-for-4 with an RBI) and the Colorado Rockies face the Washington Nationals, whose starting pitcher will be Trevor Williams.
 First pitch is at 7:05 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Marlins.
+In his previous appearance, he went 1-for-4 with an RBI against the Nationals.

 Mike Toglia Game Info & Props vs. the Nationals